 Working in partnership with South Tyneside Homes, the team ensures the successful delivery of the Decent Homes Programme to Council properties in the Borough.

 The Councils Housing Allocations Policy was approved in July 2013 following extensive consultation and changes in the law affecting social housing allocations.
 The aim of the allocations policy is to more effectively use the limited stock that the Council owns, making sure that homes match the needs of the applicants.

 The policy introduces significant changes which determine whether applicants are eligible, whether they qualify and the level of housing need and priority banding that should be awarded.

 Housing Allocations Policy July 2013557.07KB

-If you require any housing advice, or if you want to know how the new allocations policy could affect you, please contact South Tyneside Homefinder on 03001236633.
+If you require any housing advice, please contact South Tyneside Homefinder on 03001236633.

 SPD4: Affordable Housing (August 2007)332.16KB

 The Neighbourhood Management Policy